 Place all of the ingredients in a small bowl, stir to thoroughly combine, cover and chill for at least 2 hours before using.
 For best flavor results let it chill overnight to give the flavors more time to meld.
 Store in an airtight jar in the fridge and it will keep for up to a week.

-It’s as easy as 1, 2, 3 and the result rivals your favorite hibachi restaurant yum yum sauce!
+That’s it!
+It’s ready to serve and I’m confident you’ll agree that it rivals your favorite hibachi restaurant yum yum sauce!

 Enjoy!

-For more delicious homemade Asian sauces be sure to try our:
+For more delicious homemade Asian sauces be sure to try my:

 - Teriyaki Sauce